Alan Dershowitz: Donald Trump (2020)

 Some of his comments were considered to represent an overly expansive view of executive power.
 He argued, "If a president does something which he believes will help him get elected in the public interest, that cannot be the kind of quid pro quo that results in impeachment."
 Dershowitz later said his comment was mischaracterized: "a president seeking reelection cannot do anything he wants.
 He is not above the law.
 He cannot commit crimes."
+In 2020, Dershowitz sued CNN for alleged mischaracterization of his comments amounting to defamation.
+He set up a legal defense fund to cover his expenses in the lawsuit and, in 2022, CNN asked the court to force the fund to disclose its donors.
+Later in the year the court ordered the disclosure.
+The judge ruled against Dershowitz on the defamation issue in 2023.

-After the trial, Dershowitz used his ties with the Trump administration to lobby it to give clemency to various Dershowitz clients.
+After the trial, Dershowitz used his ties with the Trump administration to lobby it to give clemency to his various other clients.
 He played a role in at least 12 clemency grants, as well as unsuccessfully lobbying the administration to commute the 10-year sentence of George Nader, who had pleaded guilty to child pornography and sex trafficking.

 Political views, writings, and commentary

-Dershowitz is a member of the Democratic Party.
+Politics

+Dershowitz was a member of the Democratic Party until September 2024, when he renounced the party and became an Independent, citing several "anti-Jewish" lawmakers in the party and the 2024 Democratic National Convention, at which Vice President Kamala Harris became the party's presidential nominee.
 In 2016, he said that if Keith Ellison were appointed party chair, he would leave the party; Tom Perez was appointed instead.
 Dershowitz endorsed Hillary Clinton in the 2008 presidential election, and later endorsed the nominee, Barack Obama.
-He opposed the impeachment of Bill Clinton and said that he voted for Hillary Clinton in the 2016 presidential election.
+He opposed the impeachment of Bill Clinton and said he voted for Hillary Clinton in the 2016 presidential election.
 Dershowitz campaigned against Trump during the 2016 election and has been critical of many of his actions, including his travel ban, his rescission of protections for "Dreamers", and his failure to single out white nationalists for their provocations during protests in Charlottesville.
 Comparing Trump unfavorably to Hillary Clinton in October 2016, Dershowitz said, "I think there's no comparison between who has engaged in more corruption and who is more likely to continue that if elected President of the United States."